English Machine Reading Comprehension Datasets: A Survey: Datasets

 Fig.~\ref{fig:overview} shows the domains used by datasets as well as any overlaps between datasets.
 Some datasets share not only text sources but the actual samples.
 SQuAD2.0 extends SQuAD with unanswerable questions.
 AmazonQA and AmazonYesNo overlap in questions and passages with slightly different processing.
+SubjQA also uses a subset of the same reviews (Movies, Books, Electronics and Grocery).
 BoolQ shares 3k questions and passages with the NaturalQuestions dataset.
 The R$^3$ dataset is fully based on DROP with a focus on reasoning.